 3 days hiking (see itinerary tab for mileage walked)

-- Two very friendly, welcoming, fully qualified and experienced walk leaders on the ground to guide you the way.
+- A very friendly, welcoming, fully qualified and experienced walk leader on the ground to guide you the way.

 - Medical support for minor medical needs.
 (All guides carry a first aid kit and are first aid qualified).

 - A pre-walk training day with a presentation explaining the itinerary, what to expect and answering all of your questions.

 This trip does not include accommodation, therefore, you will need to make your own arrangements.

 This is where the Adventure Geek Team are staying:-

 - Thursday 26th September 2019 – Travelodge (Ashbourne)

 - Friday 27th & Saturday 28th September – YHA Youlegreave

 HOW FAR WILL I NEED TO WALK?